Greedy AutoAugment: Data Augmentation

-To search for the best combinations, the AutoAugment method utilizes NasNet \cite{zoph2018learning} as a controller to direct the search forward.
-For this purpose, a one-layer LSTM is used, which contains 100 hidden units and $30$ softmax predictions.
-This architecture employs a policy gradient method called Proximal Policy Optimization algorithm (PPO) which uses the accuracy obtained from a child network to train the LSTM network.
-The child network could be a small subset of a particular dataset.
-The accuracy updates from child network are used to update the LSTM network.
-In the end, the trained LSTM network helps for the selection of the best policies.
-Each policy has three elements 1- a data augmentation technique, 2- the probability of applying the operation, and 3- the magnitude of the operation.
-In the next section, we talk about these three elements in more details and provide an alternative approach to search for the best policies and applying them on the training data.
+The searching process of the AutoAugment method heavily relies on NasNet \citep{zoph2018learning} as a controller to direct the search.
+The controller predicts a decision by using a one-layer LSTM, which contains 100 hidden units and $30$ units softmax predictions.
+The prediction is then fed into the next step as an embedding.
+In the end, the controller uses 30 softmax predictions in order to select the best policies.
+The LSTM should be in direct contact with some child networks to train its own network.
+The child networks are usually a subset of the training networks.
+The accuracy updates from child networks are used to update the main LSTM network.
+To use the accuracies, a policy gradient method called Proximal Policy Optimization algorithm (PPO) is employed.
+The whole process is shown in Figure \ref{figvv0}.
+The strategies (policies) have three elements 1- data augmentation techniques, 2- the probability of applying each operation, and 3- the magnitude of the operation.
+The policy gradient receives the values of reward R to update the controller.
+The LSTM uses the softmax predictions of its trained networks to select the best polices.
+In the end, the best policies are used to train the actual network.